 Following the publication of my translation of Ulrike Draesner’s poem, paper cone, in a recent issue, The Massachusetts Review published this interview with me over at its blog.

-Because this list gets a lot of page views, I’ve moved it to my new website blog and updated it with new links and new awards.
 If anyone knows of additional contests for already published books (or galleys), please post a comment and I will add to the list.

 BOOK AWARDS FOR POETRY BOOKS